CCMS-UCSD/GNPSDocumentation/docs/nap.md

 ### 3. Fragment view

-Some important aspects of structural prediction are: how many fragments were predicted, which fragments and wich substructures were assigned to the predictions.
+Some important aspects of structural prediction are: how many fragments were predicted, which fragments and which substructures were assigned to the predictions.
 The **F**ragment view displays the direct fragments predicted for each structure in the candidate list of a given fragmentation spectrum (represented by a node in the network):

 ![napviewer_graph](img/nap/napviewer_fragmentation_mouse.png)